milliHQ/terraform-aws-next-js-image-optimization/README.md

 ```

 Please note that we only publish versions `>=10.0.5`, for a full list of available versions see this [npm page](https://www.npmjs.com/package/@dealmore/tf-next-image-optimization?activeTab=versions).

+## Contributing

+Contributions are welcome!
+If you want to improve this module, please take a look at our [contributing guide](https://github.com/dealmore/terraform-aws-next-js-image-optimization/blob/main/CONTRIBUTING.md).

 ## License